 National Gallery Trafalgar Square

 The National Gallery is now linked directly to Trafalgar Square by the new North Terrace.
 The Gallery is an ideal spot to take in some British culture.
 The Gallery is open practically every day of the year from 10 am to 6 pm (9 pm on Fridays).
 The Gallery has a wide selection of classical art on display, with painting from as early as the 13th century.
+Visiting the National Gallery is probably one of the most popular things to do in Trafalgar Square.

 There are special events throughout the year and rotating collections from the resident artists.
 If you want, you can even take a course to improve your artistic skills here too.
 It is a gallery that is well worth visiting.